YugeWang/DeepLearning0018/README.md

 print(testing)

 ## 3. Document for running the model locally on the terminal.
+## 4. Report of the whole project.